GetanehT/Smart-phone/README.md

 Installation
 Deployment & Local Development
 Deployment
-The site is deployed using GitHub Pages   Smartphone Deal To Deploy the site using GitHub Pages:
+The site is deployed using GitHub Pages  (https://github.com/GetanehT/Smart-phone) To Deploy the site using GitHub Pages:
 1. Login (or signup) to Github.
-2. Go to the repository for this project, kera-cudmore/TheQuizArms.
+2. Go to the repository for this project, https://getaneht.github.io/Smart-phone/
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.